Khushi-2110/-byop-dance-tracker/README.md

-# Smart Dance Practice Mirror
+# Smart Dance Practice Mirror (BYOP Capstone)

 ## About the Project
 I developed this tool to solve a practical problem I consistently face during solo dance practice: the inefficient cycle of recording and re-watching videos just to check my form.
 Without access to a professional studio mirror, it is difficult to verify if limb angles and extensions are accurate in real-time.

 This project acts as a Computer Vision-powered "Smart Mirror" accessed through a standard webcam.
 Utilizing Google's MediaPipe and OpenCV, it maps the user's skeletal joints and dynamically calculates the interior angles of the elbows and knees.
-The system provides immediate visual feedback directly on the screen—highlighting full extensions (over 160 degrees) in green, and indicating bent or broken forms in red.
+The system provides immediate visual feedback directly on the screen—highlighting full extensions (over 160 degrees) in **green**, and indicating bent or broken forms in **red**.

 To take it a step further than just live feedback, the script logs this spatial data throughout the practice session.
 Once the routine is finished, it generates a performance graph and saves a CSV file, allowing the dancer to review exactly when and where their form began to lose consistency.